Amazon isn't the

 --from the introduction to China: From the First Chinese to the Olympics

 Alden Carter's concise history traces the development of China from its ancient roots to the present with a special emphasis on the era of reform since the death of Mao Zedong in 1976.
-Looking into China's challenging future, he considers both the immense obstacles facing China and possible outcomes of social change and global competition on an ancient civilization that only truly joined the modern world a century ago.
+Looking into China's challenging future, he considers both the immense obstacles facing China and the possible outcomes of social change and global competition on an ancient civilization that only truly joined the modern world with the 2008 Olympic Games.

 Mr. Carter is honored that the international scholar Dr. David Wen-Wei Chang has contributed a thoughtful and moving forward to China: From the First Chinese to the Olympics.